mohammad-alfaifi/arab-celeb-dataset/README.md

 ---

-I hope you can find this dataset helpful for you research and data science projects.
+I hope you find this dataset helpful for your research and data science projects.